 Levitate Recruitment are a proud sponsor of the Manchester Chartered Accountants Student Society (MCASS), and host an annual Cocktail Making social event with them.
-We are also in discussions with other ICAEW Student Societies across the UK to provide sponsorship for events in 2017.
+We are also in discussions with other ICAEW Student Societies across the UK to provide sponsorship for events.

 From our point of view, it is a great chance for us to interact and advertise our expertise to the qualified accountants of tomorrow.
 Whenever we speak with ICAEW trainees we always ask whether they attend their local student society events; we are surprised by the number of trainees that are not aware that there is a student society in their area and what they do.

 With this in mind, we spoke with Emma and Eimear who are on the committee to find out more about MCASS.

 Can you tell us a bit about MCASS?

 MCASS provides support to students on all matters relating to their study and professional development, and on any other issues which affect them as provisional members and students of the ICAEW.

 - To arrange professional, cultural, social and sporting events for students.